 Set on the grounds of Fort Myer, just outside the Arlington National Cemetery, the United States Air Force Memorial can be found.
 Completed and dedicated in 2006, the US Air Force Memorial consists of three, stainless steel spires that reach out from the ground, meant to resemble the "Bomb Burst" maneuver performed by Air Force jets.
 The US Air Force Memorial is easily accessed from I-66, or I-395, just west of the Pentagon.
 If you're staying in nearby Alexandria, or McLean, or in any part of beautiful central and norther Virginia, - especially after a morning of exploring the Virginia's outdoors - pay a visit to the US Air Force Memorial to add a touch of history to your visit.

 After viewing the memorial, plan to also visit the Arlington National Cemetery, located next to the Marine Memorial.
-While traveling in the Arlington and Washington D.C. area, consider staying with Best Western hotels, minutes from the memorial and area attractions.
+See the Iwo Jima Memorial while traveling in the Arlington and Washington D.C. area.

 The Women in Military Service for America Memorial, found at the Ceremonial Entrance of the Arlington National Cemetery, is an effort to honor all women who have served the United States Armed Forces - and is short walk away from the John F. Kennedy Gravesite.
 Visitors coming from central Virginia have easy access to the Women in Military Service for America Memorial along I-395.
 Guests staying at the Best Western hotels in nearby Alexandria, McLean and Fairfax also enjoy quick and easy access to the memorial.